 Category Rating: 4.6/5

-Wells Fargo personal loan rates range from 5.24% to 24.49% for unsecured loans.
+Wells Fargo personal loan has a APR range of 5.99% - 24.49% for unsecured loans.
 For context, Wells Fargo’s best unsecured loan rates are on the low end of the market, and their cap is decent.
 There are other lenders with maximum APRs under 20%, though.
 However, Wells Fargo’s secured loans have a very low range of 8% to 19.5%.

 The APR that you receive will be based on your credit score, income, existing debts and more.
 For example, Wells Fargo offers a special “relationship discount” of 0.25% for customers who have a Wells Fargo consumer checking account and enroll in automatic payments.
-That discount is included in the overall APR range, so the lowest rate you can get without a relationship discount is 5.49%.
-Wells Fargo’s website says that at least 15% of applicants qualified for the lowest rate between 10/1/19 and 12/31/19.
+That discount is included in the overall APR range, so the lowest rate you can get without a relationship discount is 5.99%.
+Roughly 10% - 15% of approved applicants typically quaify for the lowest available rate, according to Wells Fargo.

 Wells Fargo personal loan interest rates are fixed, meaning they will never change.
 From the day you take the loan out to the day you finish paying it back, your APR will remain the same.
 If you want to get a relationship discount, you must do so at the beginning; you won’t be able to get it after your loan is processed.